Croatia Travel Guide

 - The famous explorer, Marco Polo, was actually born on the Croatian island of Korcula.

-Croatia Travel Advice for US Travellers:
+Croatia Travel Advice for US Travelers:

-The safety of our travellers is paramount and we keep informed of the latest travel updates on Croatia.
+The safety of our travelers is paramount and we keep informed of the latest travel updates on Croatia.
 We recommend that you check the latest travel advice from the U.S. Bureau of Consular Affairs before you travel.

 Flying to Croatia from the US:

 The azure waters and historic cities of Croatia are roughly a 12-15 flight from the States depending on whether you depart from the east or west seaboard.
 The most direct options from both New York and Los Angeles to Split are with Lufthansa via Frankfurt with just one transit stop.
 There are other airline options but these will involve two transit stops, as will flying to Dubrovnik from the US.
-Check out Travelocity for flight deals from the US to Croatia.